crest-summit/summit-help/summit/proposals/editor/budgetInformation/costShare/budgetCostShare/costShareType.md

-A description of the Third Party relationship.
+A description of direct line item to be cost shared